Chart Color Schemes

 Currumbin Valley ranks among the top 25% of areas assessed nationally for overall employment performance

-Currumbin Valley has an educated workforce with notable representation in essential services sectors.
-Its unemployment rate was 2.2% as of June 2025, with an estimated employment growth of 2.6% over the preceding year.
+Currumbin Valley has an educated workforce with prominent essential services sectors.
+Its unemployment rate was 2.2% in the past year, with estimated employment growth of 2.8%.

 Frequently Asked Questions - Employment